Pragti-Gupta/Pragti_BlueStamp_Portfolio/index.md

 The next thing I did after implementing the recommendation feature, was improve UI(user interface).
 I used a config.toml to change the color, theme, and change the font, used a css file to change the color and text of the buttons, and used markdown to change the background the text size.

+Then I deployed my website on streamlit cloud, which allows me to deploy my website directly from my [github repo](https://github.com/Awsum123/BookProject).

 ## Challenges

 ## Next Steps